samsung-cnct/kraken-lib/Documentation/tags/README.md

 - roles/kraken.fabric/kraken.fabric.selector

 ### fabric_only
- **: Render and execute kubernetes config yamls for creating the nework fabric.**
- **: Useful for development and production upgrades of a network**
+ **: Render and execute kubernetes config yamls for creating the network fabric** **: Useful for development and production upgrades of a network**
 - roles/kraken.fabric/kraken.fabric.selector

 ### provider
- **: Render and spins up unconfigured kubernetes cluster on cloud such as AWS or GKE.**
+ **: Render and spin up an unconfigured kubernetes cluster on a cloud, such as AWS or GKE**
 - roles/kraken.config
 - roles/kraken.cluster_common
 - roles/kraken.nodePool/kraken.nodePool.selector